 Try it from life, looking at a live cat that's looking at something across the way in profile.
-Try it from a photo of a cat in profile.
-Try it from copying my sketch.
+Try it from a photo of a cat in profile or by copying my sketch.
 Sketch cats quickly to produce "gesture drawings" so that you start getting familiar with their facial proportions in relation to themselves.
-Their eyes are larger in relation to their heads than human eyes.

 Their ears are on top, not the sides of their heads.
 Their muzzles are short but distinct.
-You don't even have to place the eye on the cat profile yet, this is ust ears, head, muzzle.
+You don't have to place the eye on the cat profile yet; this is just ears, head, muzzle.
 The more often you do this sketch accurately, the easier it'll be to do good cat drawings.

-I skipped this stage for most of my life because I hated trying to erase those sketch lines.
-So i'm still trying to come up with good ways to avoid having to erase out construction lines.
-Doing them on another bit of paper -- it doesn't even have to be good paper -- then sliding it under your drawing paper is one of the easiest and most obvious.
+I'm still trying to come up with good ways to avoid having to erase out construction lines.
+Doing them on another bit of paper—it doesn't even have to be good paper—then sliding it under your drawing paper is one of the easiest and most obvious.
 You can also use a light table if your drawing paper is thick.

-It won't work too well for illustration board but anything else it'll work with a light table.
+It won't work too well for an illustration board, but anything else, it'll work with a light table.

-Stage 2 already looks like a cat profile drawing.
+Step 2 already looks like a cat profile drawing.
 Working over the loose geometric shapes, I was able to keep checking the real cat because he held the position.
-I'm very grateful to my grandchildren for playing loudly in the hall to get his attention.
-If you have a cat photo, take all the time you need studying the line of the edge of the cat's head and ears.
+If you have a cat photo, take all the time you need to study the line of the edge of the cat's head and ears.

 Place the cat's visible eye on its face.
 Notice that this is not an oval pointed at both ends or a circle.
-From the side, a cat's eye looks much like a human's eye from the side -- except that on a cat, the white doesn't show at all.
-My cat has Siamese markings.
-So his eye is a very pale blue, almost silver.
-In a black and white drawing, his eye would be white or just barely shaded except for the pupil.
+From the side, a cat's eye looks much like a human's eye from the side, except that on a cat, the white doesn't show at all.

-That vertical curved line in the front also sometimes shows clear right through it if you're drawting the cat in great refined detail.
-It's a fascinating effect, but the lighting wasn't right for it today.
+That vertical curved line in the front also sometimes shows clear right through it if you're drawing the cat in great refined detail.
 Don't try for anything that subtle until you're either so used to drawing cats you can do it from memory or have a good photo to work from.

 We'll just keep his eye pointed in the same direction as his ears and place it where it belongs.
-Notice that blunt blocky look above the eye where his head seems to flatten and then jump down?
+Notice that blunt, blocky look above the eye where his head seems to flatten and then jump down?
 Part of that is the way the hair on a cat's head grows.
-Right on its forehead the hair grows straight up like a crewcut -- even on a long haired cat, the hair will stand up like that creating that fluffy shelf look.
 The top of the head is very flat.

 I sketched in the nose mostly for its side.
-You're seeing half an upside down T shape with a cat nose from the side.
-In front, it's an upside down T that's very fat and curly on the ends, but we'll do that in another Hub.
+You're seeing half an upside-down T shape with a cat nose from the side.

 This outline is a stage that could be transferred and painted, done in colored pencils, oil pastels, pastels, any medium.
 I'm going to complete it as a graphite drawing.
 I've used a 9B graphite pencil for this demo so that the lines would be dark enough to scan well.
 You can use any type of pencil you have or want to, but the softer ones are easier to get good darks with and to shade with.

-Copy this sketch too a few times and try developing sketches like this from your stage 1 blocking-in sketches.
+Copy this sketch too a few times and try developing sketches like this from your step 1 blocking-in sketches.
 The more often you draw cats, the easier it gets.
-Keep looking at the real cat or photo to refine and check what you're doing -- if the cat's at a slightly different angle, draw what you see rather than what I drew.
+Keep looking at the real cat or photo to refine and check what you're doing—if the cat's at a slightly different angle, draw what you see rather than what I drew.

 Around the eye, I drew some other guidelines.
 My cat and some other Siamese that I've known have a pale line right at the edge of their eyelids.
-This can be very dramatic sometimes and stand out against the dark fur.
 So I put guidelines especially at the front of the eye, curving it more to get that subtle half-sphere effect of looking sideways through the cornea.

 On the face, I carefully shaded with strokes going in the direction of the fur.
 This is important for any animal drawing.
-When your pencil strokes go against the fur to fill the shape, you don't get fur texture.
-You get sometihng that looks badly colored and crude.
-Unless you wanted the look of a scribble-colored cartoon it's better to try for fur texture.
+If your pencil strokes go against the fur to fill the shape, you don't get fur texture.

-Try both on different cat drawings to see the difference.
-It can be striking.
-On the cat's forehead I did several layers of vertical short strokes to get the darkest part of the forehead mask in.
+On the cat's forehead, I did several layers of vertical short strokes to get the darkest part of the forehead mask in.
 I colored his ears black.
-On his muzzle, I used much shorter strokes filling in a radiant pattern going from the nose radiating to the side and down.
+On his muzzle, I used much shorter strokes, filling in a radiant pattern going from the nose radiating to the side and down.

 I shaded with slightly curved strokes in the direction of his cheek fluffs.
-The mask will fade at different places depending on the age and coloration of your Siamese.
-So as you move away from the front of the muzzle, use soft loose expressive strokes still always in the direction of the fur.
-Start where a clump of fur is close to the skin and lift the pencil as you pull toward where that clump ends.
+As you move away from the front of the muzzle, use soft, loose, expressive strokes still always in the direction of the fur.
+Start where a clump of fur is close to the skin, and lift the pencil as you pull toward where that clump ends.

 I did a little expressive shading for the cat's shoulder since it's pulled back in an interesting way.